m-barthelemy/vpn-webauth/README.md

    > If they allow notifications, when they attempt to connect to the VPN without a valid web session, they will receive a notification letting them know that they need to sign in for the VPN connection to be authorized.

-   > Additionally, if their VPN session is expired (`VPNSESSIONVALIDITY`) but they still have a valid web session (`MFAVALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session and has the same source IP as the VPN connection attempt.
+   > Additionally, if their VPN session is expired (`VPNSESSIONVALIDITY`) but they still have a valid web session (`WEBSESSIONVALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session and has the same source IP as the VPN connection attempt.
 If so, the VPN connection will be automatically allowed and a new VPN "session" created without any intervention.

    > NOTE: automatic VPN sessions renewal is a best effort feature; the browser must be running, even without this app opened, and must reply with a "proof of session and IP" quickly enough.
 - `VAPIDPUBLICKEY` and `VAPIDPRIVATEKEY`: a key pair to authenticate and authorize browser desktop notifications.
 Mandatory if `ENABLENOTIFICATIONS` is set to `true`.
 If they are not set, a new key pair will be dynamically generated and suggested before the app startup fails.
 If you use the suggested key pair, ensure the suggested `VAPIDPRIVATEKEY` is kept secret and has not been shared or logged.
 Once set, the keys must not change otherwise all existing users subscriptions to notifications will be invalid.